The bubblegum petunia plant is a popular annual, known for its vigorous growth and beautiful pink flowers.

-As mentioned before, Bubblegum petunias are notorious for being more resistant to disease and pests.
+As mentioned before, Bubblegum petunias are known for being more resistant to disease and pests.

-Still, with expecially bad cases of diseases or pests, these plants can be affected.
+Still, with especially bad cases of diseases or pests, these plants can be affected.

 Some pests that you might want to keep an eye out for include: